nsedan/First-Milestone-Project/README.md

 > Audit, Consulting, Financial Advisory and Tax services.

 This is the website of Stardust Accountants services, a real new accounting firm, specialized in Advertising and Public Relations companies.
-The actual site will be finished and hosted in June 2020.

 ![](/assets/images/screenshot.png)